scriptin/scriptin.github.io/_posts/2014-08-30-restful-http-concurrency-optimistic-locking.md

    together with data itself.
 In HTTP, this is done via [`ETag` header](http://en.wikipedia.org/wiki/HTTP_ETag)
    Example: the version is `ETag: W/"1"`.
-It can be any string, usually a ordinal number or a checksum of data. `W/` means "weak" validation, which is semantic equivalence instead of byte-to-byte equality.
+It can be any string, usually an ordinal number or a checksum of data. `W/` means "weak" validation, which is semantic equivalence instead of byte-to-byte equality.
 2. Agent B reads the same records with the same version.
 3. Agent A modifies some fields in the record and saves the record,